iotaledger/wasp/tools/schema/docs/go-docs/views.md

 ```

 Return values are passed to the caller through the predefined `results` map associated
 with the ISCP function context.
-Again, this works the same way for normal functions,
+Again, this works the same way as for Funcs, although
-although normal functions do not necessarily return values to the caller.
-The schema tool
+Funcs do not necessarily return values to the caller.
+The schema tool will set up a
-will set up a function-specific `Results` structure with proxies to the result fields in
+function-specific `Results` structure with proxies to the result fields in this map.
-this map.

 In the next section we will look at smart contract initialization.